owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 Backup (Replica) Host:
   A backup server can be defined here. ownCloud tries to connect to the backup server automatically, when the main host (as specified in basic settings) cannot be reached.
-It is import that the backup server is a replica of the main server, because the object UUIDs must match.
+It is important that the backup server is a replica of the main server, because the object UUIDs must match.

   Example: